 You will need the following to complete this guide:

 Apache is available within CentOS’s default software repositories, which means you can install it with the

 As the non-root sudo user configured in the prerequisites, update the local Apache

 httpd package index to reflect the latest upstream changes:

 Once the packages are updated, install the Apache package:

 After confirming the installation,

 yum will install Apache and all required dependencies.
-Once the installation completes, you are ready to start the service.

 Apache does not automatically start on CentOS once the installation completes.
 You will need to start the Apache process manually: